GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 Reaction
 When you are targeted for a melee attack, or a creature within melee range is targeted for a melee attack, you may perform a [Rflx] or [Body] check against the attack.
 If successful, you managed to foil the attack.
 A critical success will leave the foe vulnerable until the end of the round.
 A failure results in the attack's target being struck regardless.
 A critical failure results in your being vulnerable until the end of the round.
 The DV is the opponent's attack roll total (including modifiers).

+#### Pocket
+Action
+Take something within reach of your hand (or appropriate limb) and place it in a pocket or other easily accessed pouch.

 #### Press Attack
 Reaction
 Declared when you make an attack, you gain advantage on the attack.
 You also become vulnerable until the end of the round.